 The goal of the Dean’s Executive Forum is to feature business leaders across industries to share their experience with students in an informal setting.
 Programs are developed in collaboration with a Dean’s Executive Forum Student Committee and are held three times a year.

-The Dolan School offers merit-based graduate fellowships that provide substantial financial support towards the cost of tuition.
+Fairfield Dolan offers merit-based graduate fellowships that provide substantial financial support towards the cost of tuition.
 In addition, students who qualify can apply for a competitive scholarship that covers much of the cost of attending.
 Admitted students are eligible to apply for a limited number of entrance scholarships.
 These one-time awards are applied to offset the cost of the first semester of study.
 As these are very competitive, it is best to apply early if you wish to be considered for this form of support.